-Please answer Yes (1) or No (0) to the following questions to determine a risk assessment score that incorporates factors specific to mass gathering sporting events

-Additional risk of COVID-19 to the mass gathering sporting event Yes (1)/No (0) Score Will the event be held in a country that has documented active local transmission of COVID-19 (community spread)?
-1 1 Will the event be held in a single venue or multiple venues/cities/countries? (single venue = 0; multiple venues = 1) 0 0

-Will the event include international participants (athletes and spectators) from countries that have documented active local transmission of COVID-19 (community spread)?
+Please answer Yes (1) or No (0) to the following questions to determine a risk assessment score that incorporates factors specific to mass gathering sporting events incorporates factors specific to mass gathering sporting events Additional risk of COVID-19 to the mass Yes (1)/No (0) Score gathering sporting event Will the event be held in a country that has documented active local transmission of COVID-19 (community spread)?
+1 1 Will the event be held in a single venue or multiple venues/cities/countries? (single venue = 0; multiple venues = 1) 0 0 Will the event include international participants (athletes and spectators) from countries that have documented active local transmission of COVID-19 (community spread)?
 1 1 Will the event include a significant number of participants (athletes or spectators) at higher risk of severe COVID-19 disease (e.g., people over 65 years of age or people with underlying health conditions)?
 0 0 Will the event include sports that are considered at higher risk of spread for COVID-19 (eg, contact sports)?
 0 0 Will the event be held indoors?
-(Yes = 1; No = 0) 0 0 Total COVID-19 risk score 2
+(Yes = 1; No = 0) 1 1 Total COVID-19 risk score 3